 What is 風景印 Fukeiin?

 Japan is famous for its cute stamps.
-You can see commemorative stamps at various places, such as train stations, tourist spots, museums, etc. Some areas offer a stamp rally, a fun activity where you have to visit several spots and push the stamps at each one to complete the picture.
+You can see commemorative stamps at various places, such as train stations, tourist spots, museums, etc. Some areas offer a stamp rally, a fun activity where you visit several spots and push the stamps at each to complete the picture.

 About Fukeiin